Azure/AKS-Construction/README.md

 ### Helper

 The Helper is a website that provides a guided experience to creating your AKS environment.
-It dynamically changes the parameters to call the bicep code, and facilitates the Azure CLI, GitHub actions and Terraform deployments.
+It dynamically changes the parameters to call the IaC, and provides deployment options using the Azure CLI, GitHub Actions or Terraform.

 ### IaC - Bicep code files